Student Services and Advising

 Determine if you need to make an appointment or visit drop-in hours.
-Appointments are for longer conversations about your academic progress, course planning, academic or personal concerns.
+Appointments are for long conversations about your academic progress, course planning, academic or personal concerns.
 Drop-ins should be focused on quick questions and should not take more than 5-10 minutes.
 If you determine that a Drop-in time is the best option, visit the Dyson Launchpad under “Connect w/ an Academic Advisor”

 Schedule an appointment with the advisor who corresponds with your last name.
 All appointments are Eastern Standard Time (EST).